-Program Code: GRMSE Master of Arts
+Program Code: GRMSE

 Students may only earn one grade below B in a graduate level course.
 This course may be repeated once to earn a higher letter grade.
 Any student who receives a grade below B in a second graduate level course will be dismissed from the program.